 BLUESTONE BAY (1hr return)

 On a beautiful clear day the colour of the water in this bay is just jaw dropping.
 The track down to it is a four wheel drive track that is very easy to walk on and not too steep.
 The sign to Bluestone is down the track not on the road so keep a watch out.
-It starts on the left side of the road as your are driving towards the Cape Tourville Lighthouse and as it comes into view.
-There is a small area for parking on the right of the road.
+It starts on the left side of the road as your are driving up towards the Cape Tourville Lighthouse as it comes into view.
+There is a small area for parking on the right of the road but no signage.
 Abundant with birds the bay is well know to locals for abalone diving.

 A beautiful fine white, high silica sand surf beach where you can walk for miles and miles without seeing another human soul but plenty of uncommon sea birds along the way.
 Located about 16kms from Coles Bay (back towards the Tasman Highway), it is approximately 2km from the main road on a good mostly gravel road.
 Take your backpack with a picnic but don’t attempt a swim as there are strong rips in there!